rajankit911/Obsidian/Java/Fundamentals/HashMap.md

 int index = hashcode(key) & (size - 1);
 ```

+In Java HashMap, the length of the table is always a power of two (`2^x`), it means that modulo operation can be simplified by a bitwise AND (`&`).
+Thus `n - 1` is a mask for finding the reminder as `n - 1` is always a bit pattern having 1 at each position.

+Read this article for more details: [Quotient and remainder dividing by 2^k](https://www.geeksforgeeks.org/quotient-remainder-dividing-2k-power-2/)

 In the following example, we want to insert a (Key, Value) pair in the HashMap.

 ```java